 - Goose bumps

-Later symptoms are usually more intense and uncomfortable:
+Later heroin withdrawal symptoms are even more intense and uncomfortable:

 - Abdominal cramping

 - High blood pressure

 Symptoms typically begin within 12 hours of the last dose, and peak between 48 and 72 hours.
 Physical heroin withdrawal symptoms usually subside after about a week.

 Most heroin users need help getting clean and require residential drug treatment.
 Few people can stop using without a supervised drug and alcohol detox and science-based addiction treatment program.

 Withdrawal and recovery from heroin addiction is most effectively accomplished under the supervision of board-certified medical professionals who are able to assist with the intense cravings for the drug, along with dangerous heroin withdrawal symptoms, such as disturbed sleep patterns, high blood pressure, abnormal heart rate, nausea, vomiting and diarrhea, muscle aches and flu-like symptoms.

 Typically, heroin users go through a drug and alcohol detox program – or withdrawal stabilization – before beginning a long-term treatment program.
 Patients can be prescribed anti-addiction medications to lessen the heroin withdrawal symptoms.